 Many potential pet owners may be horrified at the idea of snuggling with a lizard, but surprisingly there are several species of reptiles that actually enjoy handling.
 Their owners might even describe their scaly best friends as cuddly!
 With all of these species, if you start early and work on taming them, they can become very amenable companions.

 - Bearded dragons, for example, are very docile and owners enjoy placing them on their shoulders to hang out or even cuddling on their lap on the couch.
-Some owners even carry them around in a sling around their chest like a baby!

 - Another small lizard species that likes handling is the leopard gecko who comes in a slightly smaller size than the beardie making them easier to care for.